cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

 - Each level should have at least 10 questions.

 ## Case 1 – Lecture 1: Security Properties
 - “First things first, I need to see what went wrong with the security in the house.
-I need to define the CIA triad – now what does it stand for?”
+I need to look at the CIA triad – now what does it stand for?”
     - *= Confidentiality, Integrity, Availability*
     - *= Confidentiality, Integrity, Authentication*
     - *= Competence, Identity, Availability*